 On this trail you’ll never be too far away from Nottingham Castle itself and the Robin Hood statue.
 Down the years, this district has been a bit hit and miss for watering holes, but some relatively recent additions and rebrands make this compact area well worth a few hours.
 Choose a sunny afternoon or a warm evening to make the most of it.
+Continue reading or download a PDF copy.

 Starting on Maid Marian Way The Salutation (1) is one of three Nottingham pubs claiming – for various reasons – to be the city’s oldest.
 Enjoy one of several hand pulled ales here and don’t be put off by the biker look of the place.
 In July 2017, The Sal was named as one of Nottingham’s best independent businesses.